mringer/pdf2eps/README.md

 # pdf2eps

-A utility script for osx, to convert a pdf file to eps format.
+A basic utility script for osx, that wraps gs and options to simplify converting a pdf file to eps format.

 ## Requirements:
-Ghost Script
+This script expecrts GhostScript will be installed.

 ###Installation:
 ```bash
 $ brew install ghostscript